What are the best hospital insurance policies for singles and couples?

 We don't want (any more) children – can we get cheaper health cover?

-A few health funds offer cover without pregnancy, but it's usually (at best) a few dollars cheaper than the best-value top-cover policies you can get.
-Some policies with restrictions (such as no pregnancy cover) are even more expensive than other policies that cover all services covered by Medicare.
+A few health funds offer Silver Plus policies without pregnancy, but before buying one of these make sure it is actually cheaper than the cheapest Gold policies and that there aren't any other restrictions.
+For example, many Silver Plus policies don't include cover for hip and knee replacements.
+And some Silver Plus policies with restrictions (such as no pregnancy cover) are even more expensive than Gold policies that cover all services covered by Medicare.

-Even though you might be happy to take out a policy that restricts conditions you think you won't need – for example, pregnancy, fertility treatment, sterilisation and gastric banding. keep in mind that with these kinds of policies, health funds can change – and add – to the procedures that they exclude or restrict.
+Even though you might be happy to take out a policy that restricts conditions you think you won't need – for example, pregnancy, fertility treatment, sterilisation and gastric banding – keep in mind that with these kinds of policies, health funds can change and add to the list of procedures that they exclude or restrict.

 More about health insurance